eclipsesource/ide-ai-assistant/README.md

 Please install all necessary [prerequisites](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).

-To call the openAI API a API key is required.
+To install and build the extensions and apps use the command

+    yarn

+For the Backend to work a API KEY to OpenAI needs to be provided.
-Create a file called `secrets.env` as this is ignored by git, then set `process.env.API_KEY = [YOUR KEY]`.
+This can be done by creating a file `backend/secrets.env` as this is ignored by git, then set `API_KEY = [YOUR KEY]`.

+There are several ways to start the program.

+## Running the browser app with plugins
+If you want to run the Theia browser app with the plugins and the backend, we recommend using

+    yarn start

+or

+launching with the vscode configuration `Theia IDE` and starting the backend workspace seperatly Vscode will also automatically launch chrome.

 ## Running the browser example

-    yarn build:browser
     yarn start:browser

 *or:*

-    yarn build:browser
     cd browser-app
     yarn start

-*or:* launch `Start Browser Backend` configuration from VS code.
+*or:* launch `IDE (Backend)` configuration from VS code.

 Open http://localhost:3000 in the browser.